PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 The submitter shall file a new flight plan.

 Note: the “CNL” message shall not be sent.
-The flight plan has been rejected and it does not exist in data base.
+The flight plan has been rejected and it does not exist in the IFPS data base.
 The ADEXP field “IFPLID” is not adduced in “REJ” message.

 The procedures for addressing of these messages are identical to addressing of flight plans.